main1.jpg

 Y2 = Butternut Yellow (Y) with Black top (2)

-Butternut Yellow was available as a color choice for the Camaro in 1967, 1968 and even early 1969 before it was replaced by the much brighter Daytona Yellow.
-Although Butternut Yellow cars seem scarce today, it was actually the second most popular color choice for 1967 Camaro's with 14% of that years production sporting it.
-In 1968 it was the fifth most popular color at 8%, and by 1969 it had dropped to 1% of production before Butternut Yellow was replaced with Daytona Yellow. (source Camaro Research Group)
+Butternut Yellow was available as a color choice for the Camaro in 1967, 1968 and early 1969 before it was replaced by the much brighter Daytona Yellow.
+Although Butternut Yellow cars seem scarce today, it was actually the second most popular color choice for 1967 Camaro's with 14% of that years production.
+In 1968 it was the fifth most popular color at 8%, but by 1969 it had dropped to 1% of production prompting Butternut Yellow to be replaced with Daytona Yellow. (source Camaro Research Group)

 Most Butternut Yellow cars came with a black interior, although Gold and White were also popular choices.
-We've even seen a 69 with a yellow houndstooth interior.
+Some 69 cars came with a yellow Houndstooth interior.
+There was also at least one 67 car that had a Turquoise interior.
 If the car was a convertible or had a vinyl top, the color choice for the top was either black or white.